mosman94109/automating-aws-with-pythn/README.md

 # Automating AWS with python

-Repository the A Cloud Guru course *Automating AWS with Python*
+Repository for the A Cloud Guru course *Automating AWS with Python*